helloRupa/aispace/README.md

 AI Info/Thoughts:
 * Gemini
   * Can I use my Gems?
+NO 😢
   * Maybe I can make a cat and dog, or a cat and cat lady
 * Use API with prompts to generate comments on profile
   * Still thinking about what I mean by this
   * Maybe I'll have a select with different emotions or thought types plus a custom input

 This project is fueled by TJ's peanut M&Ms and coffee.
+I don't recommend this diet.

 # Getting Started with Create React App